Police Cautions and Convictions – Disclosure to the GMC –

 The General Medical Council (GMC), the body that registers and regulates UK doctors, requires all doctors (with full or provisional registrations) to disclose convictions, cautions, and other similar State imposed sanctions to the GMC, at the earliest opportunity.
 The GMC also requires doctors to inform the GMC when they have been charged with a criminal offence.
 Such disclosures should be ‘without delay’.

-The above disclosure requirement is set out in the code of conduct for doctors Good Medical Practice (Publication date: 2013), and all doctors are bound to follow the code of conduct to the letter in both their public and private lives.
+The above disclosure requirement is set out in the code of conduct for doctors Summary of Relevant Good Medical Practice (GMP) Paragraph and GMP itself (Publication date: 2013, updated 2020), and all doctors are bound to follow the code of conduct to the letter in both their public and private lives.
 A doctor who fails to disclose such information to the GMC may face misconduct allegations and be referred to a fitness to practise hearing.

 The publication Good Medical Practice states (Para 75):